 - Provide clear instructions for initiating a return: Clearly explain with concise language how customers can initiate a return, such as through a form on your website or by contacting your customer service team.

-Treat your Shopify refund policy as an opportunity to build customer trust and loyalty by offering exceptional customer service, an easy return process, and going above and beyond to meet your customers’ needs.
+Treat your Shopify refund policy as an opportunity to build customer trust and loyalty by offering exceptional customer service, an easy RMA process, and going above and beyond to meet your customers’ needs.
 This can increase the likelihood that customers will shop with you again, even if they return an item.

 Automate Shopify Refunds & Provide Peace of Mind for Customers